 Seasonal Canine Illness is a bit of a mystery.
 Sadly, if it is gone unnoticed and untreated it can be fatal.
 SCI is most prevalent from August to November and the damp, leafy floor of the autumn forest is an ideal breeding ground for this mystery contagion.
 There are many theories about what causes SCI, but unfortunately there are no solid facts.
 Research is ongoing into the condition, but man-made poisons, contaminated water and fungi have been ruled out as a cause.

-Research has shown that there are some common themes in reported cases, harvest mites being amongst the most common denominators, and as a result of this trend the AHT recommends that all dog owners ensure their dogs are up to date on their parasite prevention treatments by the end of July.
-AHT’s research has also uncovered that dogs living closer to known sites of infection can build a resistance to SCI, and that the lack of any new species of plant or fungi being discovered at the sites of contamination suggest that it is unlikely SCI is caused by a naturally occurring toxin.
+Research has shown that there are some common themes in reported cases, harvest mites being amongst the most common denominators, and as a result of this trend the Animal Health Trust (AHT) recommends that all dog owners ensure their dogs are up to date on their parasite prevention treatments by the end of July.
+AHT’s research has also uncovered that dogs living closer to known sites of infection can build a resistance to SCI.
+They also feel that the lack of any new species of plant or fungi being discovered at the sites of contamination, suggest that it is unlikely SCI is caused by a naturally occurring toxin.

 Evidence also suggests that it cannot be transmitted from one dog to another, but the AHT is still conducting research into the causes of SCI and urges dog owners to remain aware of the danger that the illness poses to their pets.

 What are the symptoms of Seasonal Canine Illness?

 Symptoms usually present themselves between 1 - 3 days after an autumn walk in the woods.
 You should look out for the following and take your dog to a vet immediately if one or more occurs.
 It could end up being a general bought of illness, but it is always worth checking out, just in case.